segment-integrations/analytics-swift-live/README.md

 # EdgeFn-Swift
 EdgeFn for Swift

-NOTE: EdgeFn-Swift is currently only available in Beta
+NOTE: EdgeFn-Swift is currently only available in Pilot

 Pre-lim documentation